marjo-dev/take-home-tally/README.md

 #### 💻 Code Refactor and Tech Stack Upgrade

-- Plans for a full code refactor focused on performance, scalability, and easier long-term maintenance and feature upgrades.
-This will involve reorganizing the current HTML/CSS/JS codebase, introducing Sass for cleaner and more maintainable styling, and preparing the app for a future migration to a more robust framework like React.
+- Plans for a full code refactor focused on performance, scalability, and easier long-term maintenance and feature development.
+This will include reorganizing the current HTML/CSS/JS codebase, introducing Sass for cleaner and more maintainable styling, adding TypeScript for stronger type safety and reliability, and preparing the app for a future migration to a more robust framework like React.

 ---